+All three of these alternatives, even the first one, are considerably more farreaching than what is currently under construction.
+I do not think many authorities find the first alternative with a lead supervisor very appealing.
+It addresses the problem only from the cross-border bank's perspective of minimising the regulatory burden.
+This is important but does not solve the underlying conflicts of interest between the home and the host countries.
+In short, it is a model which will only work in normal times when the weather is nice, if even then.
 The second alternative - the lead supervisor with an EU mandate - seems nice in theory and aims at solving the conflicts of interest by creating a central decision-making body.
 In practice, however, it could easily become very bureaucratic and inefficient.
-If a central decision-making body is established anyway, why act through 25 different authorities?
+If we are establishing a central decision-making body anyway, why act through 25 different authorities?
 Both the first and the second alternatives are half-way compromises trying to please different interests.
-The third alternative, although radical, is the logical solution.
-Beyond possible political considerations, there are two main arguments against the idea of a European Financial Supervisor - one relevant and one not very relevant.
+My own view is that the third alternative, although radical, is the logical solution.
+There are two main arguments against the idea of a European Financial Supervisor - one relevant and one not very relevant.

 The not very relevant argument is that the supervisor needs proximity to have knowledge about the markets where the institution operates.
 First, this is already a problem with the home-host model.
 Second, this is an organisational problem that can be solved.
 An EU supervisor would certainly employ staff from all EU countries and have local offices in the national financial centres.
-For instance, for a regional cross-border banking group, the supervisory team would presumably be based in the relevant region, perhaps in the same premises as the national FSA, and would consist of staff from that region.
+For instance, for a regional cross-border banking group, I imagine the supervisory team to be based in the relevant region, perhaps in the same premises as the national FSA, and to consist of staff from that region.